programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

     - Prime Meridian: Greenwich
 ```

-This is a lot of preparation, but now that the two DFs are properly set-up, the **spacial join** can be used to add FIPS data to each row of the Fatal Force DF.
+This is a lot of preparation, but now that the two dataframes are properly set up, you can use the spatial join to add FIPS data to each row of the Fatal Force dataframe.

-The next cell will create a new version of the Fatal Force DF, by using a `geopandas.sjoin()`.
+The next cell will create a new version of the Fatal Force dataframe, by using a `geopandas.sjoin()`.
 It specifies the two dataframes that are to be matched by `left_df` and `right_df`.
 The `how=` tells GeoPandas that it should treat the left DF as primary: the matching data from the right DF will be added to it.

 ```python
 ff_df = gpd.sjoin(left_df = ff_df,